sribna/licensee/docs/CodeProtection.md

 # Code protection

-Code protection comes down to including `Sribna\Licensee\Checker::check()` in critical parts of your application.
+To protect some parts of your app simply call `Sribna\Licensee\Checker::check()` there.
-These are usually public routes.
 Keep in mind that the app administrator will need to have access to the key administration pages.

     use Sribna\Licensee\Checker;